MrBrax/LiveStreamDVR/README.md

 # TwitchAutomator

-*Note that this thing is written without a framework or any real standards, so the code is pretty messy.
-Might refactor it one day with html templates and such.*

 1. Install dependencies with composer.

 2. Install utilities with pip, see below

 3. Configure using the `config.json` file in the `config` directory.

-4. Visit `sub.php` in your web browser to check that subscribing to the webhooks work.
-Make it automatic with a cronjob using wget/curl later.
-Check `subs.php` for subscription status. **This thing requires a public facing webserver.**
+4. Visit `/sub` in your web browser to check that subscribing to the webhooks work.
+Make it automatic with a cronjob using wget/curl later (check `/settings` for syntax).
+Check `/subs` for subscription status. **This thing requires a public facing webserver.**

 *One high-profile streamer VOD of 10 hours is about 30-50GB.*

 ## Main requirements
-- PHP 7+
+- PHP 7+ (developed with 7.4)
 - Python 3.6
     - Python 3.7+ for tcd support
 - [pip](https://pypi.org/project/pip/)